 From search to sale and beyond

 It’s projected in 2018 that 2.7 trillion US dollars will be spent online.
-That number jumps to almost 4.5 trillion by 2021.
+That number jumps to almost $4.921 trillion in 2021.
 The statistics of e-commerce sales worldwide are staggering.
 According to Kibocommerce’s 2017 consumer trends report, 94% of consumers do online research before they buy.
 From domain name to sales page, its important make sure your business is internet searchable.
 So, if your website ranks high on search engines, you’ll likely have more online sales and your CRM software will be crucial to following your customer through their buying process.
 It’s also crucial to be able to reach out after the sale and your customer service representatives will be able to access all the relevant information to help potential customers as well as current customers with any issues.

 You want your sales information now and accurate